Frequently Asked Questions

 Students who are citizens of Bharat and are currently studying in Grades 6th to 10th are eligible to participate in Maths Genius 2026.

-Yes.
 Students who participated in previous editions of Maths Genius are eligible to participate in Maths Genius 2026.

 3. Do participants from previous Maths Genius Competitions need to pay the registration fee again?

-Yes.
-Participants from previous Maths Genius competitions are required to pay the registration fee of ₹99 to participate in Maths Genius 2026.
+Participants from previous Maths Genius competitions are required to pay the registration fee of ₹99 to participate in Maths Genius 2026.There will be no registration fee for students holding an active I am Samarth app annual membership valid through 5 September 2026.

 4. Can students still participate in the competition if they miss the registration closure date?

-No. If students have not registered for Maths Genius 2026 before the registration closure, they will not be allowed to participate in the competition.
+If students have not registered for Maths Genius 2026 before the registration closure, they will not be allowed to participate in the competition.

-• Institute Student registration closes on 15 June 2026 at 11:59 PM.
+• Registration closes on 15June 2026 at 11:59 PM.

 5. What grades are eligible for different phases under Math Genius 2026?